Improved object recognition using neural networks trained to mimic the brain's statistical properties: Results

-Above, we found that the details of the RSM used as a teacher for training the DCNN, matter.
+Above, we found that the details of the RSM used as a teacher for training the DCNN matter.
 This led us to wonder whether it matters \emph{where} in the network that representational similarity cost is applied.
 To test this, we repeated the experiments from Fig. 2 (training CORNet-Z architecture DCNNs with different weightings for the mismatch between network RSM and monkey V1 RSM), but computed the representation similarity cost for layers other than the V1-identified CORNet-Z layer.
-The resultant networks all had lower training and testing accuracy than did networks trained with no neural data (data not shown).
-These results, and those in the preceding section, demonstrate that the performance benefits of the monkey V1 representation teacher require that the monkey V1 representation similarity cost be assigned to the appropriate layer in the DCNN.
+The resultant networks all had lower training and testing accuracy than did networks trained with no neural data (Fig. \ref{area_matters}).
+These results, and those in the preceding section, demonstrate that the performance benefits of the monkey V1 representation teacher require that the monkey V1, or monkey V1-like, representation similarity cost be assigned to the appropriate (early) layer in the DCNN.